Building Queries with PL-SQL Conclusion

 20 ('This employee does not receive a commission.');

 21 commission := 0;

 In this module you were introduced to the following glossary terms:

 - Block: A data block is the smallest unit of data used by a database.

 In contrast, at the physical, operating system level, all data is stored in bytes.
 Each operating system has a block size.

-Package: A database program consisting of one or more procedures.
-A package executes when called using SQL or a
+- Package: A database program consisting of one or more procedures.
+A package executes when called using SQL or a programming language interface.

 In the next module, you will learn in detail about datatypes.